-Bluetooth vs. WiFi: Choosing the Right Connection for Your In-Store Music Program
+Bluetooth vs. WiFi: Which to Choose for Your In-Store Music Program

 in sound setups

 The recent history of business music solutions and audio connectivity can be summed up simply:

 First, there was Wifi, and it was good - with terrific sound, strong expandable signals and the ability to link together multiple speakers on a single network -- all with no wires anywhere in sight.

 Next came Bluetooth connectivity, and it too was good, providing an inexpensive, flexible solution with multiple options for playback from phones, tablets, PCs and other devices.

 Now users had a choice to make - which could be confusing.
 And that wasn’t so good.

 Today we’re here to help sort through the pros and cons of both Bluetooth and Wifi connectivity options so that you can make the smartest decision for playing back music from a sound system in your retail location or office.

 Choosing Wifi For Playing Back Music at Your Business

 When Wifi first hit the scene, most people couldn’t believe what they were seeing - all their networks, PCs and other crucial tech devices could now be connected without wires running anywhere and everywhere.
 For many businesses, especially those seeking to fill a larger physical space with music, wireless was the best choice.